 70% of the clients use ehealth in some form

-This year, we celebrate 10 years of Minddistrict.
+In 2018, we celebrated 10 years of Minddistrict.
 For this purpose, we've gathered the best stories of the last 10 years and interviewed customers and partners.
 You find these stories in the series 'Anniversary interviews'.
 Do you want to know about 10 years of Minddistrict?
 Get in touch.

 In recent years, the organisation has barely invested any time in ehealth, for good reason.
 ‘Things are already going well, without having to put any extra time in.
 New people are being trained, but little else is needed.
 I find this fascinating.’
 A large number of clients are not very active online at home, but are interested in ehealth, emphasises Visscher.
 It turns out that this group can also be reached.
 ‘The enthusiasm of our staff also plays a role here.
 About 25% must be really enthusiastic and a majority must be somewhat enthusiastic.’
 Then, according to Visscher, there will be sufficient support to make the step to offering it to all customers.
 ‘We could of course also promote our ehealth policy through advertising, but that is something for the future.
 In this way, more people would hear why it works, but so far that next step hasn’t been necessary.’